sallynorthmore/think-climate/src/pages/about/index.md

       cloud computing.
 He is also an IBM ambassador who helps companies combat climate change through the use of technology and is a European leader for Al Gore’s Climate Reality Project.
-He has been voted the most influential person on twitter for #BigDataand one of the world’s top 100 digital marketers.
+He has been voted the most influential person on twitter for BigData and one of the world’s top 100 digital marketers.
 In previous roles he was the CSO of IBM Watson Customer Engagement, Head of Strategy for Salesforce Marketing Cloud and Head of Social Strategy for Adobe Marketing Cloud.

       Jeremy is the host of [The TenWords podcast